 Om Pom push

-These examples also tend to support the Opies’ report that they could not find examples before the 1920s.
+These examples support the Opie’s report that they could not find examples of the ‘gibberish rhyme’ before the 1920s.
 However, it depends what you’re looking for.
 They specifically say that ‘Eenie, meenie, macca, racka’ was not known to Bolton, the author of one of the first collections of children’s counting-out rhymes, in 1888.
-However, the following was known to Bolton :
+But the following was known to Bolton :

 Eenie, Meenie, Tipsy, toe;